gagath/ada_console/README.md

 ## Features

 Here are the current features of the library :

+ * Colors
- * foreground color
+   * Set foreground color
- * background color
+   * Set background color
+ * Text attributes
    * reverse
    * blink
    * bold
    * italic
    * strike
- * reset to defaults
+ * Reset to default

+## Running demo

+First build demo target using provided Makefile :

+    :::console
+    $ make demo

+And then you can launch the demo program using `./demo`.

+## Copyright

+This program is licensed under WTFPL.
+For further informations, please read the COPYING file.